The legacy of the García family

 In 1828, a year after the arrival of María in Paris, the critics of the journal Le globe wrote: “Decadence is everywhere complete, we no longer see schools, there are no more conservatories: lack of preliminary studies, of originality and inspiration, this is what you find in all the so-called singers who are running around the world today. […] On the one hand, an unbearable monotony has invaded the musical scene: the uniformity of ornaments has become such that we imagine ourselves always hearing the same piece and the same singer.
 On the other hand, the preliminary studies have been completely abandoned.
 Who would be so foolish nowadays that he would devote six years of his life only to practice diatonic and chromatic scales, jumps of third, fourth, fifth, etc., trills, appoggiatura and so on, as the Caffarellis, the Farinellis, the Marchesis did in their youth?
 There is a much quicker way to become a singer: one learns how to vocalize, doing Rossini’s passages and fermatas ‘comme ci, comme ça’ and, provided that one misses only two notes out of three, one knows enough to get 40,000 francs’ worth of pay.
 It must be admitted that such a procedure is more convenient; but what becomes of art, what becomes of poor music? […] Never has a prophet come more in time to revive the dying faith and to make the word of life bloom.
 She is like the last offspring of that great family of true singers that we already saw as extinct: one could say that she has been granted to us so that the chain of musical traditions would not be broken.
 Daughter of a true artist, Madame Malibran has passed through the test of those long preliminary exercises that Porpora and Scarlatti imposed mercilessly on their disciples.
 The beautiful proportions of phrasing, this science so essential for a singer, vocalization, accentuation, pronunciation, all these mysteries of art, it has not been by routine that she has been initiated in them, but by means of severe studies.
 In a word, her education has been that of the singers of the old school […]”

-George Sand wrote: “I have seen Madame Malibran in Otello.
+George Sand wrote: “I have seen Mme Malibran in Otello.
 She made me weep, shudder, in a word, suffer as if I were present in a real life scene.
 This woman is the premiere genius of Europe, beautiful as one of Raphael’s virgins, simple, energetic, naive, she is the foremost singer and the foremost tragedienne.
-I am crazy about her.”
-Frédéric Chopin, dazzled by the stars of the opera —Rubini, Lablache, Pasta, Schröder-Devrient, Cinti-Damoreau— wrote: “Today, unquestionably, it is not Pasta, but Malibran who is the leading European prima donna— she is fabulous!”
+I am thrilled.”
+Frédéric Chopin, dazzled by the stars of the opera —Rubini, Lablache, Pasta, Schröder-Devrient, Cinti-Damoreau— wrote: “Certainly today, not Pasta but Malibran (Garcia) is the first singer in Europe —marvellous!”

 After conquering Paris, María went to Italy.
-Francesco Florimo, Bellini’s great friend, recalled that when she performed La sonnambula in Naples, “the impression she produced was so deep that one could wonder whether the honours of the triumph belonged to Bellini or to the exceptional artist who had known how to perform it in this way. […] The famous Crescentini […] said, after hearing Malibrán in this opera, that the singers of earlier times, Farinelli, Gizzielli, Caffarelli, Marchesi, Velluti, La Conti, La Pasquali, La Gabrielli and himself, could have sung the andante of the scene: Ah! non credea mirarti, as well as Malibrán, but not better than her.
-And as for the next allegro, no one, not even some of these past celebrities, would have accentuated with greater feeling, with more intense passion, particularly the phrase Ah, m’abbracia, unmatched, and which transported the audience to the ultimate degree of enthusiasm.”
+Francesco Florimo, Bellini’s great friend, recalled that when she performed La sonnambula in Naples “the impression made on the audience was so great as to make one almost doubt whether the honours of triumph were due rather to Bellini, the author of that divine idyll, or to the exceptional artist who had known how to interpret it so well.
+And the public’s enthusiasm was indescribable when the inspired singer said those sweet and tender words […] But the climax of the opera, where, invaded by the genius that dominated her, she was superior to all her rivals, was the last scene, which showed in all its splendour the sweetness of Bellini’s music.
+The eminent Cavalier Crescentini […] said, after having heard and admired Malibran in this opera, that the singers of old, Farinelli, Gizziello, Caffarelli, Marchesi, Velluti, la Conti, la Pasquali, la Gabrielli, not excluding himself, could have sung the andante of that scene: Ah! non credea mirarti, as well as Malibran, but not better than her.
+Regarding the allegro (Crescentini continued), no one, not even those celebrities of the past, would have accentuated it with more sentiment and more force of passion, especially in that phrase: Ah! m’abbraccia, where she became incomparable and transported the public to the highest degree of enthusiasm.”

 In ten years of career, María had sown a legend.
 While making the most important roles of the operatic repertoire of her time her own, Maria presented her own compositions in the musical evenings that were an essential part of the cultural life of European cities and published four collections of songs, as well as many individual pieces, which were released in London, Naples, Milan, Leipzig and Paris, from 1828 until her untimely death in 1836.